-Given the Company's success during 2005, the Compensation Committee recommended that the salaries of the CEO, the Chief Operating Officer (referred to as the "COO"), and Chief Financial Officer (referred to as the "CFO"), be increased during 2006 by 10% and that the salaries of all other executive officers be left to the discretion of the CEO and COO.
-Based upon the recommendations of the Company's compensation consultants, the CEO and COO approved a 5% increase in the salaries of each of the other executive officers.
+Given the Company's success during 2006, the Compensation Committee recommended that the salary of the CEO, be increased during 2007 by 10%, the salary of the COO be increased by 8%, the salary of the Chief Financial Officer (referred to as the "CFO") be increased 7% and that the salaries of all other executive officers be increased up to 5% at the discretion of the CEO and COO.
+Based upon the recommendations of the compensation consultants, the CEO and COO determined it was appropriate to increase the salaries of each of the other NEOs by 5% in order to reward these officers uniformly based on the Company's performance.
+The Compensation Committee believes that the base salary increases for the CEO, COO and CFO reflect the importance and critical nature of these positions as they relate to the success of the Company.
+The difference in the amounts of compensation paid to the CEO and the rest of the named executive officers is primarily the result of the consideration of aggregate market data that reflects the differing roles and responsibilities of the NEOs.
 The Compensation Committee believed that each executive officer's base salary compensation was fair compared to his or her comparable position within the peer group.

-Each of the named executive officers has an employment agreement with the Company that includes a provision whereby the executive's base salary shall not be less than certain previous amounts.
-See "Employment Contracts" in this Proxy Statement.
+Each of the NEO's has an employment agreement with the Company that includes a provision whereby the executive's base salary shall not be less than certain previous amounts.
+See

+"Employment Contracts" in this Proxy Statement.

-Annual Cash Incentives
+Annual Cash Incentives: Description and Analysis

-Effective for 2006, all executive officers were eligible for an annual incentive cash bonus payment based upon achieving certain performance criteria during the year.
+During 2007, all executive officers were eligible for an annual incentive cash bonus payment based upon achieving certain performance criteria during the year.
 The performance criteria were approved and set by the Compensation Committee at the beginning of the fiscal year.
-The annual incentive cash bonus for a fiscal year is typically paid in the first quarter of the following year once the results for the year have been audited.
+The annual incentive cash bonus for a fiscal year is typically paid in the first quarter of the following year once the results for the year have been completed.